aroberge/avantpy/docs/source/tracebacks_upper.rst

     -->4: NOBREAK: pass
        5:

-    The AvantPy NOBREAK keyword can only be used as a replacement of ELSE (Python: else) with a matching FOR or WHILE loop (Python: for/while).
+    The AvantPy 'NOBREAK' keyword can only be used as a replacement of ELSE (Python: else) with a matching FOR or WHILE loop (Python: for/while).